fog/fog/lib/fog/rackspace/docs/getting_started.md

 Likewise, you can create an account on our UK Rackspace Open Cloud by going to [UK Rackspace Open Cloud](https://buyonline.rackspace.co.uk/cloud/userinfo?type=normal) and login into [Cloud Control Panel (UK)](https://mycloud.rackspace.co.uk/).

+The credentials will be used when we further explore fog services in the [Next Steps](#next-steps) section.

 ## Installation

 To install Fog via RubyGems run the following command: